mannurkishorreddy/streamlit-replicate-img-app/README.md

 <img src="images/ME-Naics-7225-A-small-honey-bee-is-near-a_wide.jpg" alt="Streamlit Replicate Image App" style="width:100%;max-width:1000px">

-# Replicate Image Generator
+# DreamStudio Storyboard Generator

-## Supports loading prompts from a CSV file, and outputing images directly to GitHub
+## Supports loading prompts from a CSV file and outputing storyboard content to GitHub

-"Replicate Image Generator" is a Streamlit application designed to transform text prompts into stunning visual images using the Replicate API.
-Users can enter a prompt or optionally read prompts from a CSV file.
-Images are generated in different aspect ratios and can be saved directly to a GitHub repository for easy access and embedding using either our [JQuery Images Display](https://model.earth/replicate/images/) or our [React Gallery](https://model.earth/replicate/gallery/view/).
+[Our Model.Earth team](https://model.earth/io) is creating a Streamlit application that transforms text prompts into storyboard images and videos using the Replicate, Leonardo and other generative AI APIs.
+Users can enter a prompt or load prompts from a CSV file.
+Images are generated in different aspect ratios and can be saved directly to a GitHub repository for easy access and embedding using either our [JQuery Images Display](https://model.earth/replicate/images/) or [React Gallery](https://model.earth/replicate/gallery/view/).

 ### Features